Junyi Liao

 Working Papers

-Over-/Underreaction and Judgment Noise in Expectation Formation Link
+Over/Underreaction to New Information and Noise in Expectations Formation Link

 Adaptive Expectations and Over-/Under-reaction to New Information